Jankoekenpan/ProgramVerifier/Readme.md

 # Installation

-To build the program you should have a working internet connection and Java 8, Maven and Z3 with Java bindings should be installed.
-To build, simply run `mvn install`.
+To build the program you need [JDK 8](http://openjdk.java.net/install/) or higher, [Maven](https://maven.apache.org/download.cgi) and [Z3 with Java bindings](https://github.com/Z3Prover/z3#java) should be installed.
+To build you need a working internet connection, then simply run `mvn install`.
 In order to check a language file, run `java -jar Verifier/target/Verifier-0.1.jar <path-to-file>`.
 Example programs can be found in `Verifier/src/main/resources`.
 The verifier has the following dependencies:

-- Z3 Java API.
+- Z3 Java API (included in the project).
 The Z3 API is used to generate the Z3 code.
 The verifier works by checking using the API, instead of generating a SMT file and using z3 after that.
 A limitation of this approach is that the assertions inside of a push/pop block cannot be accesed after a pop.
 This means that the full SMT code can't be printed after a run.
 - ANTLR.
 This is a parser-generator used for the parsing of the language.
 It gets a grammar file as input, and generates Java code that parses the input files.
 - JUnit.
 This is a unit testing framework that we've used to ensure that all verification features continued to work during development.
 All unit tests are run when the code is built.
+To run the test manually from your shell use `mvn test`.
+IDEs such as IntelliJ or Eclipse provide ways to run test cases individually.

 # Language Specification